 Consequently, there has been an imbalance between the amount of medical personnel these countries train and the amount they maintain.
 For example, in 2000 Ghana trained two-hundred and fifty new nurses, yet they lost five hundred nurses to emigration (Brock and Blake 2014: 2).

 Similarly, in 2001 although there were forty new pharmacy graduates, sixty pharmacists decided to emigrate (Brock and Black 2014: 2).
-From these figures, it becomes clear that however much these developing countries choose to invest in medical education, as long countries such as the United States and United Kingdom continue to offer opportunities for these students, the developing countries are highly unlikely to obtain an adequate amount of medical personnel.
+From these figures, it becomes clear that however much these developing countries choose to invest in medical education, as long as countries such as the United States and the United Kingdom continue to offer opportunities for these students, the developing countries are highly unlikely to obtain an adequate amount of medical personnel.

-At the heart of the immigration debate is the relationship between inequalities and global distribution of human capital.
+At the heart of the immigration debate is the relationship between inequalities and the global distribution of human capital.
 Taking the example of the medical practice, we can see how the transfer of nurses from developing to developed societies encapsulates the transfer of net transfer from the destitute to the already wealthy.

-The skills which these nurses possess, are evidently much more needed in developing countries where more lives are in serious need.
+The skills which these nurses possess are evidently much more needed in developing countries where more lives are in serious need.
 In the sub-Saharan African countries discussed above, individuals are burdened with this risk of dying from serious diseases, yet we in the West feel entitled to receiving the best medical care even if this means inhibiting these individuals right to health.

 As that flow would increase, the brain drain would expand into areas beyond medicine, such as teaching and lecturing.
-Gillian Brock highlights in her response to Carens, that just as much as children of irregular migrants are entitled the right to free public education, so are the children who remain in the less privileged countries (Brock 2016: 438).
+Gillian Brock highlights in her response to Carens, that just as much as children of irregular migrants are entitled to the right to free public education, so are the children who remain in the less privileged countries (Brock 2016: 438).

 In this sense, if a state admits teachers from developing or less privileged countries, the state is in effect condemning those children who remain to have their fundamental right to education thwarted (Brock 2016: 438).
 This is an important reflection to take on the proposed points-skill immigration system, as it expands beyond the medical sector.